 The truth is that there is never a perfect time to start blogging.
 Our lives will never be perfect.
 Instead, we have to find the time to go after what we want.
 Then, we need to pursue our passions without reservation.
 Ultimately, if we want something badly enough we will make it will happen.

 One of the things I wish I knew before I started blogging was that I did’t need anything but my passion and ambition (and maybe coffee).

 2 | Stay Organized & Plan Ahead

-When I first started blogging, I was flying by the seat of my pants.
+When I first started blogging, I flew by the seat of my pants.
 I wrote down blog ideas in my bullet journal.
-I planned to write posts to coincide with major events or new releases, but I wasn’t thinking about my blog content as a whole.
+Also, I planned to write posts to coincide with major events or new releases.
+However, I wasn’t thinking about my blog content as a whole.

-One of the things that I wished I knew before I started blogging was that planning ahead of time helps to post regularly.
-By planning my posts ahead of time, I am more capable of writing, editing, and shooting photos for my posts and Instagram.
+One of the things that I wished I knew before I started blogging was the importance of planning ahead of time to running a successful blog.
+By planning ahead of time, I am more capable of writing, editing, and shooting photos for my posts and Instagram.
 Moreover, by staying organized, I am capable of bringing balance to my editorial calendar.

 Regardless of whether you prefer physical planners or e-planners, staying organized is vital for keeping a consistent blogging presence.

 A question that plagues all bloggers is whether or not you need to stick to a niche.
 First thing is first, what is a niche?
 According to Merriam-Webster, a niche is “a specialized market.”
 In other words, it is a highly focused market that hones in on one realm of expertise.

 Here’s why you should try to find your niche: